 In order to frequently copy data to that disk storage, however, we need to have it attached to a network.
 This is where we can design a vault, hidden behind a firewall or data diode, which can automatically open and close its network connection to receive updates written to immutable storage.
 Furthermore, using disk to store backup data allows for frequent analytics to be performed, with the data effectively online, yet still isolated from the production network.

 - Cloud SaaS Data Protection

-I bring this up as it is a fast-growing destination for critical business data, yet until recently hasn’t had the same level of focus when it comes to backup and recovery.
+This is a fast-growing destination for critical business data, yet until recently hasn’t had the same level of focus when it comes to backup and recovery.
 Knowing that a typical entry for a ransomware attack is via user access points i.e. via the Microsoft 365 suite, it is essential that a backup service beyond the rudimentary capabilities of the cloud provider is part of the overall data protection strategy.

 Why spend energy and cash over decades juggling stacks of backup tapes for years of necessary file share backups, only to drop the requirement when that very data is migrated to a Software as a Service (SaaS) platform?

 The conversation does not stop there, however, as we help clients develop their data protection strategy, topics such as immutable snapshots on production storage, and the building out of a “clean room” for recovered data come to the fore.

 Explore more about our Data Protection solutions on our website here.